smithy-lang/smithy/docs/source/1.0/spec/core/lexical-structure.rst

     plus                :%x2B ; +
     zero                :%x30 ; 0

+.. rubric:: Node keywords

+Several keywords are used when parsing :token:`node_value`.

+.. productionlist:: smithy
+    node_keywords: "true" / "false" / "null"

+* ``true``: The value is treated as a boolean ``true``
+* ``false``: The value is treated as a boolean ``false``
+* ``null``: The value is treated like a JSON ``null``

+.. rubric:: Node examples

+The following examples apply metadata to a model to demonstrate how node values are defined.

-The following example defines a string metadata key:
+The following example defines a string metadata entry:

 .. code-block:: smithy

     metadata foo = "baz"

-The following example defines an integer metadata key:
+The following example defines an integer metadata entry:

 .. code-block:: smithy

     metadata foo = 100

-The following example defines an array metadata key:
+The following example defines an array metadata entry:

 .. code-block:: smithy

     metadata foo = ["hello", 123, true, [false]]

-The following example defines a complex object metadata key:
+The following example defines a complex object metadata entry:

 .. code-block:: smithy